Square360/Copilot-Drupal-Instructions/instructions.md

 ## General Development Guidance

-This file contains best practices and interaction patterns for working with GitHub Copilot on the Yale Health Drupal project.
+This file contains best practices and interaction patterns for working with GitHub Copilot on Drupal projects.

 ## Communication Patterns